mourendxu/TD-OpenCV3TOP/README.md

 # Additional Notes
 I have exposed most of the parameters of the detectMulti call as customm parameters.
 Min and Max search sizes have been expressed as a ratio in relation to the input height.
 You can drop an Info TOP down to see the exact size of each in pixels.

+Try different cascade files, they do effect result and speed.